|Available Speeches and Presentations

 - Understanding Contracts: The Glue of Business Relationships

-Alice G. Gosfield is available with James L. Reinertsen MD FACP to provide presentations and working sessions ranging from two hours to two and a half days, for varied audiences including health systems and their boards, physician and other provider groups, collaborating representatives of multiple stakeholders within a market and others on a range of issues associated with making quality happen.
-From addressing clinical process changes, to engaging physicians meaningfully, to organizing for better payment opportunities, the synergies in their approaches are more timely and powerful than ever.
+Alice G. Gosfield is available with James L. Reinertsen MD FACP to provide presentations and working sessions ranging from two hours to two and a half days, for varied audiences including health systems and their boards, physician and other provider groups, collaborating representatives of multiple stakeholders within a market and others on a range of issues associated with making value happen.
+From addressing clinical process changes, to engaging physicians meaningfully, to organizing for better payment opportunities, to contracting strategies, the synergies in their approaches are more timely and powerful than ever.

-While they have presented on how to engage physicians around quality, and much from these programs—including principles of engagement, techniques and using data—remains relevant, they have developed a broader approach to achieving clinical integration with particular focus on physicians integrating with each other as set forth in their paper "Achieving Integration With Highly Engaged Physicians".
+While they have presented on how to engage physicians around quality, and much from these programs--including principles of engagement, techniques and using data--remains relevant, they have developed a broader approach to achieving clinical integration with particular focus on physicians integrating with each other as set forth in their paper "Achieving Integration With Highly Engaged Physicians".
 They have developed and used in retreat settings their Clinical Integration Self-Assessment Tools- v.2.0 applicable to medical groups and hospital employed physicians, on one hand, and to the organized medical staff and a hospital focused ACO on the other.
 The new v.2.1 is useful for independent physicians seeking to form or further develop a network or IPA.

 Alice Gosfield and Dr. Reinertsen are frequently invited speakers independent of each other.
 Still, as the forces to be brought to bear to advance quality and value multiply, many of the presentations they do separately are also complementary when presented together.
 For example, Dr. Reinertsen's presentations on patient safety often raise questions about the kind of gainsharing programs the fraud and abuse laws now allow, a topic Ms. Gosfield discusses.
 Ms. Gosfield's presentations on clinical integration under the antitrust laws necessarily involve the types of clinical initiatives Dr. Reinertsen elucidates.
 We encourage your review of the topics on which they present separately in order to customize an effective program for your group.
 In addition to these increasingly popular synergies, they also offer formally structured joint presentations.